KhronosGroup/OpenCL-ICD-Loader/README.md

 cmake -DENABLE_OPENCL_LAYERS=OFF
 ```

-For now, runtime configuration of layers is done using the `OCL_ICD_LAYERS` environment
+For now, runtime configuration of layers is done using the `OPENCL_LAYERS` environment
 variable.
 A colon (Linux) or semicolon (Windows) list of layers to use can be provided
 through this environment variable.